Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 What Happens If Varicose Veins Are Left Untreated?

-Although varicose veins are usually not dangerous, leaving them untreated can lead to a variety of problems, some of which can have serious concerns regarding one’s health.
+Although varicose veins are usually not dangerous, leaving them untreated can lead to various problems, some of which can have severe concerns regarding one’s health.

-In cases where varicose veins are severe, this may be an indication of a condition called chronic venous insufficiency.
+In cases where varicose veins are severe, this may indicate chronic venous insufficiency.
 This condition affects the ability of your veins to pump blood into your heart.

 People who have varicose veins are at more risk of developing blood clots.